- Real Name: Andrew “Monk” Blodgett Mayfair.

 - Eyes: Grey-blue Hair: Red

 Powers and Abilities

 Andrew Blodgett Mayfair was born in Oklahoma sometimes around 1897.
-Little is known about his early years, except that he gained a reputation as an oil-field brawler in his teens.
-This is where he earned the sobriquet “Monk”.
+He gained a reputation as an oil-field brawler in his teens; earning him the sobriquet “Monk”.

-While on an unauthorized scouting mission, Monk and Ham were captured by the Germans and held in the Loki prison camp – where they first met “Doc” Savage.
-After their escape and the Armistice, both men returned to New York – Monk to finish his education and Ham to set up practice as an attorney.
+While on an unauthorized scouting mission, Monk and Ham were captured by the Germans and held in the Loki prison camp.
+This is where they first met “Doc” Savage.
+After their escape and the Armistice, both men returned to New York.
+Monk to finish his education and Ham to set up practice as an attorney.